 - Recruitment and retention of a diverse professional and support staff at the Crown Family School

 - Engage in opportunities for cross-departmental collaboration with other schools of study across the University engaged in initiatives related to inclusion, equity, and diversity

-- Support training of faculty, staff, and students that facilitates a welcoming climate for all at Crown Family School.
+- Support training of faculty, staff, and students that facilitates a welcoming climate for all at the Crown Family School.

 The IED Committee is comprised of students, staff and faculty.
-Staff and faculty are appointed to one-year terms by the Dean of Crown Family School.
+Staff and faculty are appointed to one-year terms by the Dean of the Crown Family School.
 Student representatives apply to serve a one-year term; student applications are reviewed by all committee members, who collectively vote on student representatives.